DarKFeneR996/DCSWaypointEditor/README.md

-DCS Waypoint Editor (DCSWE) is an application that allows you to input waypoints (including airframe-specific waypoints such as the MSN preplanned missions waypoints in the F/A-18C Hornet) and other data into DCS aircraft.
+DCS Waypoint Editor (DCSWE) is an application that allows you to input waypoints (including airframe-specific waypoints such as the MSN preplanned missions waypoints in the F/A-18C Hornet) and other data, such as avionics configurations, into DCS aircraft.
 Currently DCSWE supports the following airframes,

 * A-10C Warthog
 * AV-8B Harrier